-If you are new to this area, please go to the plant clinics or seek the advice of a local master gardener before spending money on landscaping.
-You will rarely see rocks used in place of mulch in southern states other than Florida, but if you are in another of the southern states, please consult your local extension service, master gardeners, or botanical gardens before paying big bucks for this very poor mulch substitute.
+If you are new to this area, please go to the Master Gardener Plant Clinics, your local county extension office, or seek the advice of a local master gardener before spending money on landscaping.
+You will rarely see rocks used in place of mulch in southern states other than Florida, but if you are in another of the southern states, please consult an expert before paying big bucks for this very poor mulch substitute.

 Enjoy Your Garden, But Don’t Waste Your Money

 If you love gardening as much as I do, I know you’ll want to do what’s best for your plants.
 Following local guidelines for your area will ensure that your plants perform at their best for you.
 Happy gardening!